Molunerfinn/hexo-theme-melody-doc/docs/quick-start.md

 ```

 ::: warning
-If you don't have pug & stylus renderder, please `npm install hexo-renderer-jade hexo-renderer-stylus --save` or `yarn add hexo-renderer-jade hexo-renderer-stylus`
+If you don't have pug & stylus renderder, please `npm install hexo-renderer-pug hexo-renderer-stylus --save` or `yarn add hexo-renderer-pug hexo-renderer-stylus`
 :::

 ## Configuration